t-kyn-git/t-kyn-git/README.md

 * Open-source projects with a focus on automation, containerized deployments, and efficient infrastructure management

 ### Ongoing Projects (Portfolio):
-* This shows the whole system using a J-pop metaphor.
+* This shows the whole system. since the detail is the private infomation, the description is by using a J-pop metaphor.
 * The current planning may be change.
 * https://t-kyn-git.github.io/t_kyn_bish_the_test/
 ```mermaid